7 Unique Tips for Writing an Argumentative Essay

 Why it matters:

 • The thesis is the most powerful sentence or group of sentences which aim to provide the readers with a sense of what the rest of the paper will contain and represent in just one statement.
 It shapes the argument and determines how it is to be presented.
+A good thesis is the support of your essay as each paragraph is deviated with the help of it and you will be sure that your ideas remain concentrated and relevant.
+Your essay can seem incoherent or random without any definitive thesis that will make it hard to adhere to your side of the argument.

 How to do it: